 We are a company specialising in providing support to children, young people and vulnerable adults.
 Our team consists of Social Workers, Teachers, Social Care Practitioners and those with experience from the business sector; creating social care expertise within an efficient business model.
 Our experience is drawn from both UK and International social care work within the private, voluntary and statutory sector.

-39 hours a week
+39 hours per week

-Cambridge, Ipswich, Colchester, Aylesbury & High Wycombe
+Cambridge, Ipswich, Colchester or Aylesbury

 The support team are responsible for supporting the delivery of an effective, needs led and personalised service to our clients.
-They work in partnership with teachers, social workers and senior staff, as well as external colleagues and family members; however support workers are encouraged to contribute to discussion and add amendments in the support plan where possible.
+They work in partnership with teachers, social workers and senior staff, as well as external colleagues and family members.
+However support workers are encouraged to contribute to discussion and add amendments in the support plan where possible.

 The support worker should ensure the smooth running of the shift, creating and implementing routines, ensuring young people are well fed, cared for and and living in a positive environment.
 The staff all contribute to the clients holisitc pedagogic development by sharing in educational, social and health related learning tasks.